 Hickory sticks might just be the perfect Canadian road trip food.
 This wildly addictive snack is salty, smoky, and smolderingly delicious — and the tiny pieces mean a bag lasts forever.

-Chip nerds will be keen to note that hickory sticks are one of the few products which still carry the “Hostess” brand name on the bag.
+Chip nerds will be keen to note that hickory sticks are one of the few products that still carry the “Hostess” brand name on the bag.
 This chip company was once ubiquitous across Canada until it merged with Lay’s.
-Alas, the new brand did revive the grape, orange, and cherry flavored potato chips which Hostess debuted in the 1970s, which was probably for the best.
+Alas, the new brand did revive the grape, orange, and cherry-flavored potato chips that Hostess debuted in the 1970s, which was probably for the best.

 8. Sour Cream And Bacon

-Sour cream and bacon chips aren’t just my favorite chip of all time; they’re also a true patriotic snack.
+Sour cream and bacon chips aren’t just my favorite chips of all time; they’re also a true patriotic snack.
 After all, Canadians are obsessed with bacon!
-These chips are the perfect way to pay tribute to that love affair and the Ruffles brand makes wavy, crunchy chips with a thick, velvety layer of seasoning which is nothing short of divine.
+Sour cream and bacon chips are the perfect way to pay tribute to that love affair and the Ruffles brand makes wavy, crunchy chips with a thick, velvety layer of seasoning which is nothing short of divine.

 9. Roast Chicken